Table of Contents

 Texture2D _OutlineJFAUVJumpTextureMask_Outside ✔️

-Choosing the right Outline Composite Shader
+Choosing the right Outline 🖼️Composite Shader

-Then there are also different methods for drawing only Silhouette outlines around the perimiters of the outline geometry mask and the ones for drawing the Contours as well.
 Here are some tips that may help you choose the right Composite Outline shader for your project...

 Choosing Outlines based on desired thickness

-Drawing very wide crisp silhouette outlines can be quite computationally expensive using the most straight forward traditional edge detection method which is to take multiple samples in a box or circle(-ish) shape around each sample pixel, to figure out if there is an edge at that location.
-With this method, when very thick outlines are desired, we can choose to either sample a lot of neighbor pixels (exponentionally increases sample size with thickness) or we can offset the samples taken by adding a large offset position (doesn't increase sample size but is basically a cheat for extra thickness that can only be used a little before it breaks the illusion of fake thickness).
+With this method, when very thick outlines are desired, we can choose to either sample a lot of neighboring pixels which exponentionally increases sample size with radius or we can offset the samples taken by adding a larger offset position which doesn't increase the sample size but is basically a cheat for extra thickness that can only be used a little before it 'breaks the illusion' and starts showing unsharp pixel 'stairs' in the corners of the silhouettes.

-For sampling only the direct neighbors of a pixel eight samples are required and when sampling the neighbors around the direct neighbors as well (this would be called a two pixel sampling radius) twenty five samples are required.
 So the amount of required samples increases dramatically with each increment of the sampling radius (remember it has to be done for each pixel of the screen).
 Increasing the sampling radius can only be done so-much before it becomes very expensive.

 Another method for drawing outlines is using the Jump Flood Algorithm to 'flood fill' a texture map with the UVs of the closest edges to each pixel and to calculate a distance field or signed distance field from that which can then be used to simply draw outlines over the distance away from the masked geometry which is a very efficient way to drawy very wide outlines.
 Outlines generated with the JFA have the added advantage that colors can be easily blended across the distance as well, making it really easy to generate all kinds of special multi-color outline effects.

-So depending on wether or not you want thin basic outlines or thick special effect outlines you can pick between the system's 'regular' Simple, Basic or Advanced Composite shaders, which all use the sampling neighboring pixels methods and different edge detection kernels, or you can choose the Pro JFA Distance and Signed Distance field outlines for thick to ultra thick outlines.
+So depending on wether or not you want thin basic outlines or thick special effect outlines you can pick between the system's 'regular' Simple, Basic or Advanced Composite shaders, which all use the sampling-neighboring-pixels methods and different edge detection kernels, or you can choose the Pro JFA Distance and Signed Distance field outlines for thick to ultra thick outlines.

-Because this outline system works in the context of the Unity game engine we do have access to (almost) perfect, low-noise, image data to perform the edge detection on because we can use normal and depth data to perform edge-detection on, which is ofcourse far less noisy than real digital camera images are.
-Even when performing edge detection on color data coming from the URP scene's camera (the camera opaque texture) it is still much less noisy than images taking in the real world.
+Because this outline system works in the context of the Unity game engine we do have access to (almost) perfect, low-noise, image data to perform the edge-detection on because we can use the Normals and Depth data, which is of course far less noisy than real digital camera images are.
+Even when performing edge-detection on color data coming from the URP scene's camera (the camera opaque texture) it is still much less noisy than images that were taken in the real world.
+This has the advantage that even cheap simple edge-detection methods can produce really nice, crisp, sharp and stable outlines when using game engine textures as input!

 Choosing Outlines based on capability